How to Install Arch Linux and Hyprland (Part 2 of 2)

 1

-sudo pacman -Syy
+sudo pacman -SyyAUR Helper (Yay)

 The Arch User Repository or AUR is a community-driven repository containing packages not officially supported by Arch Linux.
-Many packages such as Visual Studio Code, Spotify or VMWare will be found here.
+Many packages such as Visual Studio Code, Spotify or VMware will be found here.

-Packages on the AUR work by user-created PKGBUILDs describe to the Arch Build System how to compile a package.
+Packages on the AUR work by user-created PKGBUILDs that describe to the Arch Build System how to compile a package.
 This compiled package can then be installed using pacman.
 While it can be useful to know how to build packages manually, I found it quickly gets tedious and an AUR helper makes things much nicer by automating the process.

-Since we don't have a helper yet, we'll need to build yay manually however that's incredibly easy.
+Since we don't have a helper yet, we'll need to build yay manually, however that's incredibly easy.

 1